HarutoHiroki/PublicGraphTool/README.md

 - Downloadable CSV of all active graphs
 - Per page Y scaling (requested by listener)
 - Added a Graph Customisation menu
-- Added Translations (Thanks to potatosalad775)
+- Added Translations (Thanks to potatosalad775) (removed for now due to not having enough translations, will be added back soon)
 - Added the 90% Inclusion Zone feature (requested and long awaited by the community)

 # TODO